gurrrrrrett3/vrchat-jellyfin/README.md

 ## Usage

-rename the `.env.example` file to `.env` and fill in the required fields it's reccommended to use a process manager like pm2 to keep it running
+rename the `.env.example` file to `.env` and fill in the required fields.

+it's reccommended to use a process manager like pm2 to keep it running

 ```bash